Home » San Diego » Tips for visiting San Diego Zoo with kids

 (115)

-With more than 4 million visitors annually, San Diego Zoo is the most visited zoo in USA.
+With more than 4 million visitors annually, San Diego Zoo is the most visited zoo in the USA.

 This article discusses why young visitors love the San Diego Zoo and how parents can make it a comfortable visit.